Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 -

-Edit model: Edit the generated point cloud model, including calibrating the object center point and configuring the point cloud model, for better 3D matching.
+Edit model: Edit the generated point cloud model, including the calibration of the object center point and configuration of the point cloud model, to ensure better performance of the 3D matching.

 -